ewbteewbte/mc/README.md

-minecraft optifine + complementary shaders settings
+minecraft settings for optifine and complementary shaders